yassinex02/emerging_topics_RAG/evaluation/README.md

+# Ragas evaluation

-# Instructions to run the ragas evaluation:
+## Instructions to run the ragas evaluation:

 If you have already previously downloaded the evaluation dataset `test.json`, you can skip ahead to step 4.